 - Select the employee with the English-language abilities the job requires

-Today TOEIC test scores are used by over 10,000 companies, government agencies and English Language Learning programs in 120 countries, and more than six and a half million TOEIC tests were administered in 2012.
+Today TOEIC test scores are used by nearly 14,000 companies, government agencies and English Language Learning programs in 150 countries worldwide.

 The TOEIC Bridge™ test, designed for beginning to intermediate learners, measures English-language listening and reading comprehension skills used in an international environment.
 Language schools, colleges, universities, corporations and government agencies worldwide use the TOEIC Bridge test to assess English-language proficiency.

-The Praxis Series® tests measure teacher candidates' knowledge and skills.
+The Praxis® tests measure teacher candidates' knowledge and skills.
 These tests are used for licensing and certification processes and include:

-- Praxis I® Pre-Professional Skills Tests (PPST®) measure basic skills in reading, writing and mathematics.
+- Praxis® Core Academic Skills for Educators (Core) measure basic skills in reading, writing and mathematics.
 In addition to licensure, these tests are often used to qualify candidates for entry into a teacher education program.

-- Praxis II® Subject Assessments measure subject-specific content knowledge, as well as general and subject-specific teaching skills, that you need for beginning teaching.
+- Praxis® Subject Assessments measure subject-specific content knowledge, as well as general and subject-specific teaching skills, that you need for beginning teaching.

 Each state and licensing organization determines its own certification and Praxis passing score requirements.